akka/akka/akka-docs/java/testing.rst

   This is always on; in contrast to the other logging mechanisms, this logs at ``ERROR`` level.

-* *Logging of message invocations on certain actors*

-  This is enabled by a setting in the :ref:`configuration` — namely ``akka.actor.debug.receive`` — which enables the :meth:`loggable` statement to be applied to an actor’s :meth:`receive` function:

-.. includecode:: code/docs/testkit/TestKitDocTest.java#logging-receive

-.
-  If the abovementioned setting is not given in the :ref:`configuration`, this method will pass through the given :class:`Receive` function unmodified, meaning that there is no runtime cost unless actually enabled.

-  The logging feature is coupled to this specific local mark-up because enabling it uniformly on all actors is not usually what you need, and it would lead to endless loops if it were applied to :class:`EventHandler` listeners.

 * *Logging of special messages*